Audiomatic

 Audiomatic, India’s first podcast network, launched in April, 2015.
-The podcasts are either weekly or fortnightly, and offer content in genres such as food, science, culture, current affairs, entertainment and humour.
+The podcasts are either weekly or fortnightly, and offer content in genres such as food, science, culture, current affairs, entertainment and humor.

-Among their podcasts are: The Real Food Podcast, The Intersection, Ask Aakar Anything and Our Last Week.
+Among their podcasts are: The Real Food Podcast, The Intersection, Ask Aakar Anything, Our Last Week, and more.
 The Real Food Podcast is hosted by food writer Vikram Doctor, who explores ingredients and Indian food habits and obsessions.
 The Intersection is a science and culture-based podcast, which is hosted by journalists Samanth Subramanium and Padmaparna Ghosh.
 The podcast offers a mix of science, culture and history.
 Ask Aakar Anything is hosted by journalist and columnist Aakar Patel.
-The programme is an opinion-based podcast and features Aakar Patel answering questions posed by the show’s listeners.
+The program is an opinion-based podcast and features Aakar Patel answering questions posed by the show’s listeners.
 Our Last Week is a comedy podcast that is hosted by stand-up comic Anuvab Pal and actor and director Kunaal Roy Kapur.
 The show features observational comedy and follows a conversational format.